top of page

 Aligning with Core Mission

-Over time, ministries may drift from their mission.
-Hence, at any given time, some ministries are more aligned than others in Gospel impact.
-Most (or probably all) current ministries have some level of impact on individual participants, but there is room for discussion about whether these ministries are ever increasing (Eph 4:12-13) in alignment with the congregation’s core mission to promote the Gospel of Jesus Christ (Matthew 28:18).
+Ministries can drift from their mission, leading to varying levels of alignment in Gospel impact.
+While most ministries have some impact on individual participants, there is room to discuss whether they are aligned with the congregation's core mission to promote the Gospel of Jesus Christ.

 Power of Leverage.png